• PROJECTS

 The Contra Costa Water District is in Phases 3 and 4 of a project to replace just over 1 mile of unlined drinking water conveyance canal with a buried pipeline.

-Sequoia provided biological compliance support for two Alameda County Water District projects in the Alameda Creek drainage.
-Our team of biologists conducted pre-construction surveys for initial ground disturbance, monitored construction activities to ensure compliance, and performed multiple fish relocations for the project.
+Sequoia provided biological compliance support for two Alameda County Water District Projects in the Alameda Creek drainage.
+Our team of biologists conducted pre-construction surveys for the initial ground disturbance, monitored construction activities to ensure compliance, and performed multiple fish relocations for the project.

 The North Orinda Shaded Fuel Break Project is constructing a 14-mile long, 1,515-acre fuel break along the northern border of Moraga, Orinda, and Lafayette.